open-education-hub/web-security/web-basics-browser-security-model/README.md

 ![Console - Developer Tools](./assets/devtools-2.png)

-- **Sources**: This tab lets you see any file from the loaded in the front-end, such as images, JS, CSS, etc. in an arborescent way.
+- **Sources**: This tab lets you see any file loaded in the front-end, such as images, JS, CSS etc. in an arborescent way.
   This could be a good tool to inspect the JS scripts included in the current page.
   They could reveal possibly valuable information, such as hidden paths or resources, or even critical pieces of functionality, which, if understood, could lead to successful exploits.